Firewalling

 Reliable static routing with IP SLA instance: Redundancy achieved through enhanced object tracking and floating static routes.

 Redundancy interface: Bind multiple physical interfaces together into one logical interface.
-Not the same as EtherChannel.
+It is not the same as EtherChannel.
 One interface is active and forwarding at any time, unlike EtherChannel, which can forward over all interfaces in a bundle.
 ASA redundancy interface is an active / standby technology; one interface is active, and the other is on standby.

 Node Availability: Firewall Failover, which is the focus of this post.